Zoup! Franchise Cost & Fees

 Franchise Offer: The franchise business is a quick casual restaurant that sells gourmet soups, salads, sandwiches and related items to the general public.
 It is possible to purchase a single franchise or an area development franchise.
 If the franchisee wishes to open two or more Zoup! restaurant franchises within an exclusive area, they can sign an area development agreement.
 The area developer is given the exclusive right to open Zoup! restaurant franchises in the designated area during the term of the area development agreement.

-Financial Assistance: The franchisor does not offer any direct or indirect financing to their franchisees nor do they guarantee any note, lease or obligation.
+Financial Assistance: The franchisor does not offer any direct or indirect financing to their franchisees nor does it guarantee a franchisee’s note, lease or obligation.

-Training and Assistance: The training program will be conducted without charge for up to 2 people who are owners of the franchise or management employees of the franchise.
-The franchisor will train additional people if the franchisee requests, but it may charge a reasonable fee for each additional person trained.
-The training program will generally be conducted over a 15 day period.
+Training and Assistance: Franchisees (or their designated representative if the franchisee is a corporation or other entity) must complete the training program specified by the franchisor before operating the franchise business.
+The training program will be conducted without charge for up to 3 persons who are owners of the franchise or management employees of the franchise.
+If this is the franchisees first Restaurant, the franchisee must have at least 2 individuals trained.
+The franchisor will train additional persons if the franchisee requests, but it may charge a reasonable fee for each additional person trained.
+The training program will generally be conducted over a 17 day period.
+The first part of training will take place at the franchisor’s Business Office and Training Center in Southfield, Michigan and a Zoup!
+Training store operated by its affiliate in Southfield or Troy, Michigan.
+An additional 5 to 10 days of training will take place at the franchisee’s Restaurant before and at the time of the opening of the Restaurant.
+The franchisor will provide a representative for up to 8 days before and within the first week the Restaurant is open for business to assist in the setup and initial operation of the Restaurant.
 Franchisees or their owners and management employees may be required to attend additional training, sales programs and meetings reasonably specified.

 Territory: Franchisees will receive a protected area around the location of the restaurant.
 The protected area will typically be the area within a 1.5 mile radius of the restaurant, except in densely populated areas the protected area may be smaller and, in those cases, will be agreed to by the parties.
 During the term of the Franchise Agreement and except as provided in the Franchise Disclosure Document, neither the franchisor nor its affiliate will operate or authorize others to operate a retail restaurant business trademarks or system or a retail restaurant business selling substantially the same products or services as a restaurant at a retail location within the protected area.